BavoDC/BavoDC.github.io/index.md

 A detailed overview of my work experience and skills is given in the [About](./about.html) tab.
 For a more formal overview, click [here](./cv.html).
 If you are interested in my publications, click on this [link](https://lirias.kuleuven.be/cv?Username=U0095171).

+# Education
+- PhD in Business Economics, Present
+	- KU Leuven, Belgium
+- MS in Statistics, 2019
+	- KU Leuven, Belgium
+	- Combined with full-time job as a researcher at KU Leuven
+- MSc in Psychology, 2014
+	- KU Leuven, Belgium
+- BSc in Psychology, 2012
+	- KU Leuven, Belgium

 # Personal links
 * [Github page](https://github.com/BavoDC)
 * [Researchgate](https://www.researchgate.net/profile/Bavo-De-Cock)